damey2011/django-bloxby/README.rst

 Why the Django Server inside of the library
 ===========================================

-The Django server provides admin interface to manage external application.
+The Django server provides admin interface to manage external applications.
-You just need to add a model object named :code:`Application` that takes in the auth URL of the external application, this where the FTP server performs authentication for users that want to publish pages.
+You just need to add a model object named :code:`Application` that takes in the auth URL and file receiving URL of the external application (these are automatically also provided by this library), this where the FTP server performs authentication for users that want to publish pages.

 e.g. I have an external application at https://dev.linkfusions.com , and in this external application, I have :code:`django-bloxby` installed already with the URLs set.
-I can just add an Application model instance through the admin, name it 'dev-fusions', provide the auth url as installed in my external application (How to do this in the next section), provide the receiving url and that's all.
+I can just add an Application model instance through the FTP server instance admin, name it 'dev-fusions', provide the auth url as installed in my external application (How to do this in the next section), provide the auth and receiving url and that's all.

 How to add the URLs to your external application